+Based on the assumptions outlined above, the impairment testing conducted in the fourth quarter of 2023 indicated the Company's goodwill assigned to the respective reporting units was not impaired.
 Future changes in the judgments, assumptions and estimates from those used in acquisition-related valuations and goodwill impairment testing, including discount rates or future operating results and related cash flow projections, could result in significantly different estimates of the fair values in the future.
+Due to the Company's recent acquisitions, there is less headroom (the difference between the carrying value and the fair value) associated with certain of the Company's reporting units.
+Based on the impairment testing conducted in 2023, the amounts by which the estimated fair values of the Company's goodwill reporting units exceeded their carrying values ranged from 22% to 139%.
 An increase in discount rates, a reduction in projected cash flows or a combination of the two could lead to a reduction in the estimated fair values, which may result in impairment charges that could materially affect the Company's financial statements in any given year.